articulatory/articulatory/README.md

-# Deep Speech Synthesis from Articulatory Representations
+# Deep Articulatory Synthesis and Inversion

 > Pytorch implementation for deep articulatory synthesis and inversion.